<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 While waiting for your gunite pool to cure, your pool builder might also install any add-ons and accessories included in your project, such as fencing, retaining walls, landscaping, and water features that don’t need to originate inside the pool itself.

-How long does it take to build a gunite swimming pool?
+How long does it take to build a gunite pool?

 How much does it cost to build a concrete swimming pool

-Historically, gunite swimming pools have cost between $55,000 and $100,000 for a turnkey installation, with essential options included.
-However, we rarely see gunite installations that cost less than $100,000 in today’s COVID-era pool market.
+Historically, the gunite pool cost usually ranges between $55,000 and $100,000 for a turnkey installation, with essential options included.
+However, we rarely see gunite pool prices that are less than $100,000 in today’s pool market.

 Because gunite pools (and shotcrete pools, for that matter) can be customized to any size, shape, and depth, with just about any features imaginable, their costs can quite quickly shoot past the six-figure mark, even if you’re trying to install a smaller and less distinctive gunite pool design.